UnReel

 By having the very object of their desire reflect their behaviour back to them along with honest statistics about how much they have lost and how impossible it is for them to win against ‘the house’, the playwright ensures the messages are delivered without resort to some ‘holier-than-thou’ third-party human doing it.
 Ol’ Stretch’s interactions with Pete and Riha, who have both been abstaining from gambling but are tempted back to this flash new model, are insightful, moving and – being based on actual case-studies – very authentic.
 Likewise Ol’ Stretch’s encounters with would-be patrons Kali (Steffanie Gill) and Laylah (Janet Matehe), who has been emphatically banned early in the play by Lilith.

 The Cherry and the Bells troupe, taking a break, share moral qualms about working such gigs for the money that pays their basic bills.
 I empathise with that because Theatreview, along with countless arts organisations and practitioners, continues to apply to gaming trusts for funding we need to improve and sustain a service that’s a highly valued part of the performing arts ecosystem.
-Before we get too judgemental about the characters in UnReel, we all need to check our own complicity in supporting, enabling and/or profiting from the multi-million dollar gambling industry.
+Before we get too judgemental about the characters in UnReel, we all need to check our own complicity in supporting, enabling and/or profiting (yeah, right) from the multi-million dollar gambling industry.

 There is a very dramatic twist at the end which I won’t reveal here (there are plans for a public season next year).
 Suffice to say it brings the message home in a way that emphasises that the more we empathise with the key characters throughout, the stronger its impact will be.
 I will note, however, that Hariata Moriarty’s sudden switch to become Lilith as a child is one of a number of standout moments delivered by the cast.
 Overall when they draw us into their character’s truth rather than shout out the idea of it, they become very compelling.

-As usual a large contingent of creatives and crew have contributed to the production, including Costume Designer Cara Louise Wetene, Lighting & Staging Designer Lisa Maule (also Co-Producer/Production Manager), Lighting Operator, Janis Chen, Sound Operator and Stage Manager Amanda Joe and Stage Manager Dylan Fa’atui (see full Production Details).
+As usual a large contingent of creatives and crew have contributed to the production, including Costume Designer Cara Louise Wetene, Lighting & Staging Designer Lisa Maule (also Co-Producer/Production Manager), Lighting Operator Janis Chen, Sound Operator and Stage Manager Amanda Joe and Stage Manager Dylan Fa’atui (see full Production Details).

 UnReel is yet another Te Rakau production that entertainingly employs the alchemy of theatre to address a crucial social issue.
 Long may their mahi continue.